withastro/docs/src/pages/en/guides/cms/netlify-cms.md

 ---
 title: Netlify CMS & Astro
-description: Using Netlify CMS in your Astro project
+description: Add content to your Astro project using Netlify as a CMS
 layout: ~/layouts/CMSLayout.astro
 stub: true
 ---